yoratoni/celk/README.md

 # Celk
 A toolbox to work with Bitcoin addresses & private keys, entirely written in TypeScript, and soon, a bit in AssemblyScript.

-Note that, for now, the performance of the toolbox is not the best as I decided to focus on the entire architecture first, and then, to focus on the performance.
+Note that, for now, the performance of the toolbox is not the best as I decided to focus on the architecture first, and only then, on the actual performance.

 Commands
 --------